 Students listen to everything we say...sometimes they even hear the things we don't want them to hear.
 Even if we don't think they are listening, they are!

 So, we must model proficient reader book talk within Shared Reading, Minilessons, Small Group Instruction, Individual Conferences.

 Have you ever heard the phrase, "If you build it, they will come."?

 Along with thinking, students must understand that we all can interpret the message of a text differently---and spoiler alert---no one is wrong!
 No multiple choices here!

 Students generally think that there is one right answer and if one student provides an answer, then their personal answer must be wrong.

 We must help our readers move past that old way of thinking.

-Readers must understand that there are several interpretations of a text as long as the evidence is provided to support and back up your thinking.
+Readers must understand that a text has several interpretations as long as the evidence is provided to support and support your thinking.

 Looking for a minilesson to help guide your readers in how to have book conversations?